c2d7fa/timespectre/README.md

 and Mix as well as the Elm Platform to be installed.
 On Arch Linux, the relevant packages are `elixir` and `aur/elm-platform-bin`.

+You will also need to have Sass installed, and have the `sass` binary available in your path.
+You can install this from NPM with `npm install -g sass`.

 You first need to build the static resources and client into the `dist` folder:

     $ ./build.sh